 The other night I had dinner at a favorite restaurant.
 Unfortunately, a bad customer service experience tainted the evening.
-The good news is that this event created a learning opportunity.
+The good news is that the bad customer service example event created a learning opportunity.

 By the way, you don’t have to be in the restaurant business to appreciate and learn from this story.
 As I take you through the story and the lessons we can take away from it, think about how they apply to your business.

-The restaurant is great, and I’m going back, because I know this is an isolated incident.
+The restaurant is great, and I’m going back because I know this is an isolated incident.
 But, what if this was my first or second time at this restaurant?
-Given all of the good places there are to eat, would I want to spend my hard-earned money at a restaurant, or with any type of business, that makes mistakes?
-My friend Tom Baldwin, former CEO of Morton’s Steakhouse says, “Great service is mistakes handled well.”
+Given all of the good places there are to eat, would I want to spend my hard-earned money at a restaurant or with any type of business that makes mistakes?
+I don’t need another more bad customer service example.
+My friend Tom Baldwin, former CEO of Morton’s Steakhouse, says, “Great service is mistakes handled well.”
 That’s great advice for any business.